 Make Ahead: I find pumpkin pie is best enjoyed the day-of baking or one day after baking.
 You can make homemade pumpkin pie up to 3 days ahead of time.

-Storage: If you’re planning to the pie for longer than a couple of hours, cover it in plastic wrap and place it in the refrigerator for up to 5 days.
+Storage: If you’re planning to store the pie for longer than a couple of hours, cover it in plastic wrap and place it in the refrigerator for up to 5 days.
 Allow it to to come to room temperature before slicing and enjoying.

 slice of pumpkin pie on a speckled plate with a fork and topped with whipped cream.

 There are two reasons a pumpkin pie will crack.
 One, it was over-baked.
 And two, it was cooled too quickly.
-Keep an eye on the pie and remove it from the oven when it’s puffed, the filling looks dry, and the center jiggles slightly when gently shaken.
+Keep an eye on the pie and remove it from the oven when it’s puffed, the filling looks dry, and the center jiggles just slightly when gently shaken.

 The beads of moisture on the surface of the pie filling is from the filling weeping.
 This usually means the pie was overbaked.
 Still delicious and still edible, it was just ovebaked and thus the filling is phishing out excess moisture.